rubyjs/therubyracer/README.md

     cxt['math'] = MyMath.new
     cxt.eval("math.plus(20,22)") #=> 42

-make a Ruby object *be* your global javascript scope.
+make a Ruby object *be* your global JavaScript scope.

     math = MyMath.new
     V8::Context.new(:with => math) do |cxt|